harshbanthiya/Minishell/data_structs/README_JOBCONTROL.txt

 Every process belongs to a process group,
     When a process is created, it becomes the member of the same process group and session as its parent process.
-    We can put it in another process group using setpgid function, provided the process belongs to the same session
+    We can put it in another process group using setpgid function, provided the process belongs to the same session The only way to put a process in a different session is to make it the initial process of a new session, using setsid function

+Important

+A shell that supports job control must arrange to control which job can use the terminal at the time.
+    Otherwise there might be multiple jobs trying to read from the terminal at once, and the confusion about which process should receive the input.
+To prevent the confusion, the shell must cooperate the terminal driver using the protocol described below

+The shell can give unlimited access to the controlling terminal to only one process group at a time.
+This is called a foreground job on that controlling terminal.
+Other process groups managed by the shell that are executing without the access to the terminal are called background jobs.